 A finishing Ph.D. candidate in History at Harvard University, my research centers on the history and politics of global capitalism, labor, and human migrations.
-I also serve as a Graduate Student Associate at the Weatherhead Center for International Affairs, was a visiting fellow at the International Institute of Social History in Amsterdam in the fall of 2012, and am a concentration advisor in the Quincy Undergraduate House.
-I am currently completing my dissertation, directed by Sven Beckert, Lizabeth Cohen, and James Kloppenberg, entitled Crisis Capital: Industrial Massachusetts and the Making of Global Capitalism, 1865-Present (abstract), which traces the industrial development of Massachusetts as a function of the long-term global movements of (and struggles between) migrant labor, mobile capital, and the state apparatus.
+I also serve as a Graduate Student Associate at the Weatherhead Center for International Affairs, was a visiting fellow at the International Institute of Social History in Amsterdam, and am a concentration advisor in the Quincy Undergraduate House.
+I am currently completing my dissertation, directed by Sven Beckert, Lizabeth Cohen, and James Kloppenberg, entitled Crisis Capital: Industrial Massachusetts and the Making of Global Capitalism, 1865-Present (abstract), which traces the industrial development of Massachusetts by following the long-term global movements of (and struggles between) migrant labor, mobile capital, and the state apparatus.
 As an undergraduate, I studied with Chris Friday, A. Ricardo Lopez, George Mariz, and Johann Neem at Western Washington University in Bellingham, Washington, receiving my B.A. in 2010.

 If it so strikes you, feel free to contact me!